12 Oscars Hairstyles That Will Go Down In History

 Through the bad jokes, hosting drama, and all-around cultural tone-deafness, there's one thing that remains a bright spot in the increasingly-confused Oscars production: stellar beauty looks.
 That's because no matter who's snubbed or what unbelievable onstage kerfuffles might transpire, there's never a shortage of iconic hair looks, from Halle Berry's famous pixie to Angelina Jolie's casual bombshell blowout.

 But Hollywood's biggest beauty pageant isn't just pretty to look at — it feeds our hairstyling inspo (and wedding-prep Pinterest boards) for years to come.
-Remember Michelle Williams' perfect side-swept updo and fringe at the 2006 awards?
+Remember Michelle Williams' perfect side-swept updo and bangs at the 2006 awards?
 It looks just as fresh today.
 Think you can't bring versatility to a buzzcut?
 Check out Danai Gurira at the 2018 awards.
-Afraid headbands are best left in primary school?
+Afraid headbands are best left in the seventh grade?
 Lupita Nyong'o proves otherwise.
 We could go on — and we do, ahead, with 12 of the most impactful, timeless, and copied hairstyles in Oscars history.